-Heat and humidity has pushed back into North Florida.
-Skies will be mostly sunny in the morning and turn partly cloudy in the afternoon.
-Temperatures will reach the upper 80s to lower 90s with the heat index 95 to 100 degrees.
-Scattered showers and an isolated thunderstorm will develop across North Florida, with rain chances generally 15-25%.
-No severe weather is expected.
+The heat and humidity will continue to be the main story as temperatures will once again approach record high values.
+Across North Florida, skies will be mostly sunny in the morning and turn partly cloudy in the afternoon.
+Temperatures will reach the upper 80s to lower 90s with the heat index 96 to 101 degrees.
+Scattered showers and an isolated thunderstorm will develop across the Panhandle, with rain chances generally 20-30%.
+There is no threat for severe weather.